theyoungsurya/mass_spring_damper_system/README.md

 To get output :
 	make

-Th clean the output :
+To clean the output :
 	make clean